NiNJAxFREEZu/icddatabase/README.md

-# icddatabase
+# ICD Database website
-ICD Database frontend
+ICD Database with wikipedia links to each diesase or ICD code with web search engine frontend